 Spooky bats and zombies.
 Spiders and skinny skeletons.
 These are just some of the scary creatures that show up at a little girl’s door to trick or treat on Halloween night.
 But are they real?
 A suspenseful story and colorful illustrations make this book a fun Halloween choice.
 These Halloween puns will have you laughin’ till you’re coffin.

 How Many Seeds in a Pumpkin? by Margaret McNamara and illustrated by G. Brian Karas

 Which pumpkin has the most seeds?
 The biggest, medium-sized, or smallest pumpkin?
 Mr. Tiffin asks his class and an investigation is underway.
 The answer is surprising in this sweet story that features lessons on math, science, and kindness.
 Fun pumpkin facts at the end are a fun added bonus.
 Don’t miss these amazing pumpkin carving stencils.

 This classic puts a Halloween twist on the story of the Ugly Duckling.
 An oddly-shaped pumpkin sees Halloween come and go, sad when none of the visitors to the pumpkin patch choose him.
 But what if…he’s been looking for his time to shine on the wrong holiday?
 Check out these great no-carve ways to decorate pumpkins.

 Bats at the Library written and illustrated by Brian Lies

 In this stunningly illustrated book, readers will experience the joys of the public library through the eyes of book-loving bats.
 “Another inky evening’s here / The air is cool and calm and clear.
 Can it be true?
 Oh, can it be?
 Yes!
 Bat Night at the library!”
 Nocturnal bats remind us there’s nothing like the enchantment of storytime.
-These Halloween costumes were the most popular items the year you were born.
+Check out the most popular Halloween costume the year you were born..

 Where’s My Mummy? by Carolyn Crimi and illustrated by John Manders